 ➕Choose meeting roles for each attendee when creating the meeting and inviting members to your meetplace on adam.ai.

-Screenshot from adam.ai: Meeting roles
+Screenshot from adam.ai: Attendees different roles inside the meeting room

 It's best to assign only one person to take notes during a meeting to avoid overlapping.
 The meeting coordinator can assign an attendee to take important notes in the notes tiles right under the agenda tile, keeping all the information needed in one place.